patrikspiess/demo_patrikspiess/README.md

 I use tox with Github actions.
 Tox ist configured in the pyproject.toml file as legacy_tox_ini.
 See https://tox.wiki/en/latest/example/basic.html.

 For using Github actions you define your configuration in ./.github/workflows/*.yaml.
 Example for pylint is given there.
-In the Github actions I use the preparfed tox environments.
-So I may the same tests localy.
+In the Github actions I use the prepared tox environments.
+So I may the same tests locally.